|

 You can also add a label to display the current slider setting.

-(minValue,maxValue) to (display minValue, display max Value).
-In this
+mapping is from (minValue,maxValue) to (display minValue, display max

-instance the mapping is from 0 – 100 the size of the slider
+Value).
+In this instance the mapping is from 0 – 100 to the

 }

-Uploading that gives the user interface shown at the top of the
+The final sketch code is in BasicSlider_Value.zip.
+Uploading that gives the user interface shown at the top of the tutorial

 This page covered using touchActions to give the user immediate feedback.
 It covered more detail the message that a touchZone sends when triggered.
-The message includes the x,y point in touchZone co-ordinates which do not change with the position and scaling of the touchZone in the final drawing.
+The message includes the x,y point in touchZone co-ordinates.
+The x,y point co-ordinates do not change when the touchZone is scaled and move by pushZero or when inserted in another drawing.

 AndroidTM is a trademark of Google Inc. For use of the Arduino name see http://arduino.cc/en/Main/FAQ